DreamweaverDSD/DSD/ClassDiagramExplained.md

 ### <p align="center">PredictionModel</p>

-* __predictUserMotion(int):string - This method should retrieve for the user, the prediction the prediction model is capable of generating based on previous user data stored in the data database.
+* __predictUserMotion(int):string - This method should retrieve for the user, the predictions the prediction model is capable of generating based on previous user data stored in the data database.
 This method should take the as a parameter an int representing the id of the user currently calling the method, and should make a GET call to return the prediction the prediction model makes for this specific user.
 </br> Ex:

 ```csharp